White Tea - China Pai Mu Tan tea

 Brew with water at a temperature between 75 and 80 degrees and leave to infuse for 1 to 3 minutes

-Brewing Instructions: Brew using freshly boiled water left to cool to temperatures between 80 and 90 degrees.
-Following this, infuse for 1 to 3 minutes.
+Brewing Instructions: Brew using freshly boiled water left to cool to temperatures between 75 and 80°C. Infuse for 1 to 3 minutes.

-Colour in Cup: Pale yellow liquor with green highlights, light in tone.
+Colour in Cup: Yellow-green liquor, light in tone.